IndEgo-Dataset/IndEgo/docs/index.md

 ## License

-MIT License – see the [GitHub repo](https://github.com/Vivek9Chavan/IndEgo) for details.
+Apache 2.0 License – see the [GitHub repo](https://github.com/Vivek9Chavan/IndEgo) for details.